xyyuhans/about/index.md

 ```

 - Automatic configuration and fault detection of the network synchronization system
-- Use machine learning to find faulty synchronization sources in RAN (radio access network)
+- Use machine learning to find faulty synchronization sources in RAN
 - Visualize network synchronization in RAN domain and transport domain

 ### **KTH Royal Institute of Technology** `September 2021 - June 2022`